Volkswagen T-Roc review - MPG, CO2 and running costs

 Latest VW engines are strong all-rounders offering refinement, performance and decent running costs

 The T-Roc has now been tested under the latest WLTP test regime, and the results are interesting when comparing petrol and diesel side-by-side.
-At the entry point to the range, the 1.0 TSI 115PS engine manages a best combined economy figure of 44.8mpg, but the 1.5 TSI Evo with cylinder deactivation has a claimed best of 44.1mpg.
-Add the DSG auto and this reduces slightly to 42.2mpg, while adding 4MOTION four-wheel drive drops this to 34.9mpg.
-That's only slightly better than the 2.0 TSI 190PS petrol, which returns 34.4mpg.
+At the entry point to the range, the 1.0 TSI 110PS engine manages a best combined economy figure of 46.9mpg, while the 1.5 TSI Evo with cylinder deactivation has a claimed best of 45.2mpg.
+Add the DSG auto and this reduces slightly to 44.6mpg, which is still better than the 2.0 TSI 4MOTION 190PS petrol, which returns a maximum of 36.3mpg.
+The range-topping R model manages a 32.1mpg.

-Emissions range from 115g/km to 155g/km, with the petrol and diesel engines offering similar CO2 outputs.
+Emissions range from 123g/km to 200g/km for the 296bhp R version.
 Fitting bigger wheels to any model has an impact on fuel economy and emissions, so it's worth checking exact emissions figures if you're looking at a T-Roc as a company car.

 The combination of being a small SUV and VW means the T-Roc is a pretty good performer for depreciation.
-Buy one, and expect to get around 50-55 per cent of your cash back when you sell after three years.
+Buy one, and expect to get around 45-50 per cent of your cash back when you sell after three years.
 That's very slightly ahead of the Audi Q2, but not quite as good as a MINI Countryman.
+The T-Roc Cabriolet also retains a good chunk of its value over the same period - around 45 per cent.

 In this review